Legal Aspects of a Cypriot Limited Liability Company

 Shareholders’ agreements can be entered into and can contain provisions safeguarding minority rights.
 Any action brought under a shareholders’ agreement would be for breach of contract and against fellow shareholders or other parties to the agreement, if the company is not a party.

-A Cypriot Company must have a registered office address in Cyprus and it must be filed with the Registrar of Companies.
+A Cyprus Company must have a registered office address in Cyprus and it must be filed with the Registrar of Companies.

-The business of the Cypriot Company are managed by the Board of Directors according to rules that have been set out in the Articles of Association.
+The business of the Cyprus Company are managed by the Board of Directors according to rules that have been set out in the Articles of Association.

 A Private Limited Company may have one or more directors and a secretary, but the same person may not be a sole director and the secretary.
 However, this restriction does not apply in the case of a company with only one shareholder.